heliomass/iTermNudge/README.md

 # iTerm Nudge
 ## What Is It?
-Allows you to manipulate iTerm from the command line, even if you're in an ssh session or within tmux.
+Allows you to manipulate [iTerm 2 v3](https://www.iterm2.com) from the command line, even if you're in an ssh session or within tmux.

 ## Usage
 	--color